Certifying the dimensionality of any quantum channel with minimal assumptions: Introduction

-In \cite{PhysRevX.8.021033}, Rosset \textit{et al.} showed that, for all quantum channels, it is possible to certify whether a channel is non-entanglement-breaking within the minimal-assumption setting using semiquantum signaling games.
-A key element of their proof technique relied on a defining property of entanglement-breaking (EB) channels: they are equivalent to \textit{measure-and-prepare} channels.
+In \cite{PhysRevX.8.021033}, Rosset \textit{et al.} introduced the framework of \textit{semiquantum signaling games} and showed that, for any quantum channel, it is possible to certify whether it is non-entanglement-breaking within the minimal-assumption setting using these games.
+Semiquantum games, in general, provide a useful operational framework for comparing quantum resources.
+For instance, the performance of shared quantum states in semiquantum nonlocal games \cite{buscemi2012all} provides a necessary and sufficient condition for determining whether one state can be converted into another by local operations and shared randomness (LOSR).
+Similarly, the convertibility of quantum channels under pre- and post-processing channels assisted by classical communication is determined by their performance in semiquantum signaling games \cite{PhysRevX.8.021033}.
+Since these games induce a resource-theoretic preorder among quantum states or channels, they can also be used to certify resourceful states or channels.

+In the certification of non-entanglement-breaking channels in \cite{PhysRevX.8.021033}, a key element of the proof technique relies on a defining property of entanglement-breaking (EB) channels: they are equivalent to \textit{measure-and-prepare} channels.
 However, this characterization does not extend to Schmidt-number-breaking channels, preventing a direct generalization of their method.
-We overcome this limitation by leveraging another structural property of Schmidt-number-breaking channels, formalized in Lemma~\ref{SNBC}.
+We overcome this limitation by using another structural property of Schmidt-number-breaking channels, formalized in Lemma~\ref{SNBC}.
 Using this property, we prove that any non-$k$-SNB channel can be certified via appropriately designed semiquantum signaling games.
-Interestingly, the same property also holds for another important class of channels---namely, Non-positive-Partial-Transpose-breaking (NPT-breaking or PPT) channels \cite{horodecki2000binding}---allowing our method to be naturally extended to certify any non-NPT-breaking channel.
+Interestingly, the same property also holds for another important class of channels, namely, nonpositive-partial-transpose-breaking (NPT-breaking) or positive under partial transpose (PPT) channels \cite{horodecki2000binding}, thereby allowing our method to be naturally extended to certify any non-NPT-breaking channel.
 Finally, we discuss a possible experimental implementation of our certification method.

 A related work \cite{Engineer2025certifying} has recently appeared on the semi-device-independent certification of non-$k$-SNB channels using quantum steering inequalities \cite{designolle2021genuine,de2023complete}.
-While that method overcomes constraints~$(ii)$ and~$(iii)$, it still suffers from constraint~$(i)$ due to the existence of entangled states whose entanglement---and, a fortiori, Schmidt number---cannot be certified in any steering-based scenario \cite{cavalcanti2016quantum, de2023complete}.
+While that method overcomes constraints~$(ii)$ and~$(iii)$, it still suffers from constraint~$(i)$ due to the existence of entangled states whose entanglement, and a fortiori, Schmidt number cannot be certified in any steering-based scenario \cite{cavalcanti2016quantum, de2023complete}.

 The rest of the paper is organized as follows.
 In Sec.~\ref{prelim}, we formally introduce Schmidt-number-breaking channels.
 Our main result is presented in Sec.~\ref{result}.
 In Sec.~\ref{implement}, we discuss the experimental implementation of our certification method through explicit examples.
 Finally, we conclude in Sec.~\ref{conclusion}.